mdupuy/chromeTabMonitor/README.md

 # chromeTabMonitor
 Sometimes chrome tabs get CPU hungry, whether malicious javascript is mining bitcoin or some simple web app memory leaked all over the place after leaving it open a few days (Office365, Google Keep, etc.).
-This is a very simple bash script that will aid in monitoring runaway Google Tabs on a Mac (or Linux with some minor mods)
+This is a very simple bash script that will aid in monitoring runaway Google Tabs on a Mac, Linux and probably Win10 if you have the dev tools with bash installed.

 ## bash script
 You can see the defaults at the top of the file. cpuThreshold is 80% per tab by default but this script will accept one command line arg to change that value.
 It'll watch the top 4 processes by default.
 Usually only the main Chrome app and one tab are offensive in my expirience.
 Feel free to dial this back to "2" or extend it if you want.